With Like-Minded Digital Nomads, Remote Workers + Travelers

 Frequently Asked Questions

-The full list of European countries now includes Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Luxembourg, Malta, Monaco, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Switzerland.
-Tourists from these countries will be allowed to enter China for short stays without a visa until the end of 2025.
+Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Luxembourg, Malta, Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland.

 If you are not from these countries, you may also qualify for visa-free transit for 144-hours, which applies to 58 countries.
 You can attend our retreat with the 1-week package.
 Confirm with the Chinese consulate of your passport country.